-If someone downloads and installs your Android app, you can send them push notifications straight away.
+If someone downloads and instals your Android app, you can send them push notifications straight away.
 Android apps opt-in users to push notifications by default.
-If the user wants them to stop they have to manually opt-out.
+If the user wants them to stop, they have to opt-out manually.

 This makes it easier to connect with your customers but also means they’re more likely to view your push notifications as spam.
 We’ll cover some best practices later in the guide so you can keep your customers happy!